rbvegas/StatiCSharp/README_NUGET.md

 Welcome to **StatiC#**, a static website generator written in C#.
 It enables entire websites to be built using C#.
-Custom themes can be used by editing the integrated default theme or by importing a theme.
+Custom themes can be used by editing the integrated default theme or importing a theme.

 ---

-StatiC# provides everything you need to create a website with all the files needed to upload onto a webserver.
+StatiC# provides everything you need to create a website with all the files needed to upload onto a web server.

 If you want to quickstart with your new website, you can start with the [default configuration](https://github.com/RolandBraunDev/StatiCSharp/tree/master/Documentation/ProjectTemplate) and build up from there.
 You can find a template in the [documentation](https://github.com/RolandBraunDev/StatiCSharp/tree/master/Documentation/ProjectTemplate).
 Here is an example: